Rikj000/MoniGoMani/README.md

                 If you'd like to see this project progress faster then please help out where you can
                 <a href="https://github.com/Rikj000/MoniGoMani/issues">here</a>!
                 <br><img width=1000><br>
+                <b>Recommended Freqtrade commit: <a href="https://github.com/freqtrade/freqtrade/pull/5219/commits/3503fdb4ec31be99f433fdce039543e0911964d6">3503fdb4</a></b>
+                <br><br>
             </td>
         </tbody>
     </table>
 </p>

 ## Motivation
 Isn't that what we all want?
 Our money to go many?
-Well that's what this Freqtrade framework/strategy hopes to do for you by enabling you to HyperOpt a lot of signals to alter the weight from.
+Well that's what this Freqtrade  Framework & Strategy hopes to do for you "easily", in any market!

-Big thank you to xmatthias and everyone who helped on MoniGoMani, Freqtrade Discord support was also really helpful, so thank you too!
+Big thank you to xmatthias and everyone who helped on MoniGoMani, Freqtrade Discord support was also really helpful, so thank you as-well!

 If you like my work, feel free to donate or use one of my referral links, that would also greatly be appreciated: